KfirLankry/TicTacToe-Game/README.md

 # Tic Tac Toe Game
-A simple but super fun Tic Tac Toe game web based application which can be played by 2 playes.
+A simple and super fun Tic Tac Toe game web based application which can be played by 2 playes.
-The app was developed in order to practice Javascript while studing Fullstack Web Development Course.
+The app was developed in order to practice Javascript while studying Fullstack Web Development Course.

 #### Introduction
 Tic Tac Toe is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's.